strapi/documentation/docs/developer-docs/latest/setup-deployment-guides/deployment/hosting-guides/digitalocean-app-platform.md

 1. Click **add resource**.
 2. Select *Database* and click **Add**.
 3. Select *Dev Database* and name the database.
-The default database name is "db" and that will be used in the following example.
+The default database name is "db" and is used to prefix the database values in the [global environment table](#add-environment-variables).
+If another database name is used, it should be substituted for "db".
 4. Click the **Create and Attach** button.
 5. Click the **Next** button to set the Environment Variables (Env Vars).